-The financial services industry has fashioned itself into an overly complex machine in an effort to cause confusion, encourage mistakes and justify fees.
-All to the benefit of its own bottom line.
-That reminds me of a quote from Donald Trump, “Sometimes your best investments are actually the ones you don’t make.”
+When it comes to real estate investing, most financial advisors shake their heads.
+But the financial services industry has turned itself into such a complex machine.
+It has caused confusion, encouraged mistakes, and justified hefty fees.
+And all for the benefit of its own bottom line.
+That reminds me of a quote from Donald Trump.
+He said, “Sometimes, your best investments are actually the ones you don’t make.”

-Today’s show is about financial advice, financial planners, Wall Street and really, who do you believe?
+Today’s show is about financial advice, financial planners, Wall Street and—really—who do you believe?
 My guest today is Brent Sutherland from Ntellivest.
-Brent has worked in financial services for over eleven years, both in the corporate accounting and investment world.
+Brent has worked in financial services for over 11 years, both in the corporate accounting and investment world.
 He has a boutique financial planning business today.
-His objective is to help individuals turn off the noise and challenge the traditional approach to financial planning and thinking.
+His goal is to help you turn off the noise and challenge the traditional approach to financial planning and thinking.

 If you missed our last episode, be sure to listen to Think and Grow Rich for Real Estate Investors.

 Will having a financial advisor deter you from your goal of making passive income through real estate investing?
 Let us know in the comments below!